Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 {: #Fig-lorawan-schc-payload title='SCHC payload in LoRaWAN'}

 A fragmentation session with application payload transferred from device to server, is called uplink fragmentation session.
-It uses a FPort for data uplink and its associated SCHC control downlinks, named FPortUp in this document.
+It uses an FPort for data uplink and its associated SCHC control downlinks, named FPortUp in this document.
 The other way, a fragmentation session with application payload transferred from server to device, is called downlink fragmentation session.
 It uses another